kalepratik/my-portfolio/README.md

 ---

 **Note**: This is a static website template.
 For dynamic features like a blog or CMS, you'll need to integrate with a backend service or use a static site generator.

+## 📄 Resume Update Workflow

+When updating the resume, follow this order to keep artifacts in sync:

+1. Edit the source Markdown (`resume.md`) or structured content.
+2. Build the HTML (`resume/resume.html`).
+3. Convert HTML to PDF (`resume/resume.pdf`).
+You can use the helper script `resume/auto_convert_simple.py` or your preferred tool.
+4. Verify formatting, then commit and push the changes to the repo.

+Only push after PDF is regenerated, so the website and downloadable file match.